 ‘Children across countries were sensitive to costs’

-Across Europe, about 46% of children 9 to 16 own a smartphone, according to a study published in the journal New Media & Society
+Across Europe, about 46% of children 9 to 16 own a smartphone, according to a study published in the journal New Media & Society in 2015.

 The study surveyed about 3,500 children in Belgium, Denmark, Ireland, Italy, Portugal, Romania and the United Kingdom between 2013 and 2014.

 “Back in 2014, around 80% of children owned either a mobile phone or a smartphone; 46% owned a smartphone and 33% a mobile phone,” said Giovanna Mascheroni, a senior lecturer at the Università Cattolica of Milan in Italy and lead author of the study.

 Yet, she added, there were differences across countries in how much children were allowed to use their smartphones in school and other places.

 “Children in Italy and the UK were more likely to be restricted at school.
 They had no access to Wi-Fi and had to turn off their smartphones, whereas children in Denmark reported using the smartphone for class activities more frequently,” Mascheroni said.

 “Children in Portugal were more affected by the economic crisis, so they reported not having an internet plan any longer because it was too expensive,” she said.
 “In general, though, children across countries were sensitive to costs.
 They used Wi-Fi networks when possible and switched 3G or 4G off to save money and power.”

 In the United States, cell phone ownership seems to begin at a younger age.